RTPI Bird Walks

 According to eBird, 125 different species of birds have been spotted at RTPI.
 Would you like to see some of them?

-Please join us for weekly bird walks, every Wednesday from 9 to 10 am, beginning April 12 through June 14.
-Whether you’re an experienced birder or a beginner, there’s lots to discover in the Peterson Preserve at RTPI — including a new bluebird trail.
-So, in addition to migrating warblers, keep your eyes peeled for adult bluebirds feeding their young atop our new bluebird nest boxes (courtesy of the “Bluebird Lady,” Elaine Grossley, and Boy Scouts from Troop 162.)
+Please join us for weekly bird walks, every Wednesday from 9 to 10 am, beginning April 17 through June 19, 2024.
+Whether you’re an experienced birder or a beginner, there’s lots to discover in the Peterson Preserve at RTPI — including a bluebird trail.
+So, in addition to migrating warblers, keep your eyes peeled for adult bluebirds feeding their young atop our new bluebird nest boxes.
+To learn more about our Bluebird Trail click HERE.

 Field guides and binoculars are helpful but not required.
 Children are encouraged to join but must be accompanied by an adult.